s3xysteak/tauri-version/README.md

 npm bumpp patch # major/minor/patch, etc...
 npm bumpp --no-commit --no-tag --no-push npm bumpp -r # --recursive.
-For monorepo npm bumpp -a # --all.
-Commit/tag/push ALL pending files, not just the ones that were bumped.
+For monorepo
 ```

 More options please refer to [bumpp](https://github.com/antfu-collective/bumpp) .